archf/ghi/README.md

 ## Other tools worth mentioning

-This is inpired heavily from [ghr](https://github.com/tcnksm/ghr), a tool doing the reverse operation, i.e: create GitHub Release and uploads artifacts in parallel
+This is inpired heavily from [ghr](https://github.com/tcnksm/ghr), a tool doing the reverse operation, i.e: create a GitHub Release and upload artifacts in parallel.

 Other notable tools:
 - [hub](https://github.com/github/hub) - a git wrapper that makes git easier to use with GitHub